Battle of Tassafaronga: Action

 At 23:14, operators on Fletcher established firm radar contact with Takanami and the lead group of four drum-carrying destroyers.
 At 23:15, with the range 7000 yd, Commander William M. Cole, commander of Wright's destroyer group and captain of Fletcher, radioed Wright for permission to fire torpedoes.
 Wright waited two minutes and then responded with, "Range on bogies [Tanaka's ships on radar] excessive at present."
 Cole responded that the range was fine.
 Another two minutes passed before Wright responded with permission to fire.
 In the meantime, the US destroyers' targets escaped from an optimum firing setup ahead to a marginal position passing abeam, giving the American torpedoes a long overtaking run near the limit of their range.
-At 23:20, Fletcher, Perkins, and Drayton fired a total of 20 Mark 15 torpedoes towards Tanaka's ships.
+At 23:20, Fletcher, Perkins, and Drayton fired 20 Mark 15 torpedoes towards Tanaka's ships.
 Maury, lacking SG radar and thus having no contacts, withheld fire.

 At the same time, Wright ordered his force to open fire.
 At 23:21, Minneapolis complied with her first salvo, quickly followed by the other American cruisers.
 Cole's four destroyers fired star shells to illuminate the targets as previously directed then increased speed to clear the area for the cruisers to operate.

 Because of her closer proximity to Wright's column, Takanami was the target of most of the Americans' initial gunfire.
-Takanami returned fire and launched her full load of eight torpedoes, but was quickly hit by American gunfire and, within four minutes, was set afire and incapacitated.
+Takanami returned fire and launched her full load of eight torpedoes but was quickly hit by American gunfire and, within four minutes, was set afire and incapacitated.
 As Takanami was destroyed, the rest of Tanaka's ships, almost unnoticed by the Americans, were increasing speed, maneuvering, and preparing to respond to the American attack.
 All of the American torpedoes missed.
-Historian Russell S. Crenshaw Jr. postulates that had the twenty-four Mark 15 torpedoes fired by US Navy destroyers during the battle not been fatally flawed, the outcome of the battle might have been different.
+Historian Russell S. Crenshaw Jr. postulates that had the 24 Mark 15 torpedoes fired by US Navy destroyers during the battle not been fatally flawed, the outcome of the battle might have been different.